Gordon Pinsent, award-winning Canadian actor, dies at 92

 Pinsent spent about four years in the Canadian Army in the early 1950s.
 After returning to acting, he appeared on children’s shows in the early 1960s, including CBC’s “The Forest Rangers.”
 He later appeared in dozens of Canada’s top television shows, including “The Red Green Show,” and was the voice of the animated elephant King Babar on TV and in a movie.

-He played a role in the 1968 Steve McQueen movie, “The Thomas Crown Affair,” and portrayed the U.S. president in the Milos Forman film, “Colossus: The Forbin Project.”
+He played a role in the 1968 Steve McQueen movie, “The Thomas Crown Affair,” and portrayed the U.S. president in director Joseph Sargent’s 1970 film, “Colossus: The Forbin Project.”
 In the 2001 movie “The Shipping News,” Pinsent played newspaperman Billy Pretty, and during filming, he helped other cast members perfect the Newfoundland accent.

 Pinsent starred in “Away From Her” when he was 76.
 Polley said as she read the Alice Munro short story, “The Bear Came Over The Mountain,” she envisioned a film starring Pinsent.